Updated: 17-02-2026 at 3:30 PM

 One-Stop Centre Scheme: According to a report by the National Crime Bureau, there were more than 4 lakh women who reported a case of violence against them.
 Violence against women comes in different forms, like domestic violence, sexual assault, honour killings, dowry-related abuse, acid attacks, and much more.
 To tackle this, the Ministry of Women and Child Development launched the Sakhi One Stop Centre Scheme on April 1, 2015, to provide support for women against the violence that they face.

-The sad part is crime against women comes in various forms.
+The sad part is that violence against women India comes in various forms.
 Rapes, dowry death, acid attack, kidnapping, honour killing, and harassment are a few that touch the news headlines.

-The question is why do we see such high numbers in a nation known for respecting women?
+The question is, why do we see such high numbers in a nation known for respecting women?
 The main reason is the male-dominated society.
-A major chunk of Indian women are limited to carrying out household activities and taking care of family and husbands.
+A major chunk of Indian women are limited to carrying out household activities and taking care of their families and husbands.

 Another reason is the obvious relationship between poverty and violence in India.
 The lack of gender education and the treacherous path of justice make the situation worse.